Watercraft Training, Damage Pre-Check & Waiver

 Identify rented watercraft below (including number if applicable):

 Training on the safe operation of the watercraft.
 Check all that apply and have been completed.

 Guages and Instruments

-Beaching is discouraged due to prop damage likelihood - anchor instead
+Beaching is not allowed due to prop damage likelihood - anchor instead

 Engine starting and shifting